 ¡Quijóteres!
 (2023)

-A bilingual, shadow puppet adaptation of Miguel de Cervantes’ lovable lunatic, Don Quijote de La Mancha.
+The award-winning, bilingual, shadow puppet adaptation of Miguel de Cervantes’ lovable lunatic, Don Quijote de La Mancha.

 Jinxed (2023)